 The closer people live to public spaces the more likely they are to use them.
 So, logically, first of all these destinations should be present.
 And when it's close to home, close to other kids and close to other amenities (shops, school, library) the use increases.
 Supply creates demand.
 When the space is too far kids are not allowed by their parents to go alone (activity range).
 That's why the presence of wide pavements in front of the house are so important for young children.
 Here they are allowed to play independently without supervision.
 But distance can also affects the willingness of parents with strollers to walk to a certain place.
 If a neighborhood want to be attractive for families you need a (good) school within 500 meters and a park (and shops, playgrounds and other families) within 1.000 meters from a house.
-In the United States people speak often about half a mile.
+In the United States people speak often about a quarter of a mile and half a mile.

 "We have given an disproportionate amount of our street space to vehicles, and the time has come to start giving some of it back to the pedestrians from whom it was taken."
 William H. Whyte, 1980